-1. Treat early with antivirals.
-The earlier antiviral medicines are administered, the more effective they will be in combatting viral replication in the body.
+1. Treat early with antivirals and anti-inflammatories.
+The earlier antiviral and anti-inflammatory medicines are administered, the more effective they will be in combatting viral replication in the body.

 2. Focus on existing drugs.
-Repurposing existing drugs is the fastest path to an effective COVID-19 treatment that could prevent tens of thousands of hospitalizations and deaths.
+Repurposing existing drugs is the fastest, safest, and lowest cost path to an effective COVID-19 treatment that could prevent tens of thousands of hospitalizations and deaths.
 These drugs have already gone through extensive safety testing, so their side effects are well known.
 Because they are already on the market, they will be much faster to mass-produce than new drugs.